Knawk/mc-MiniPracticeKit/README.md

 To use the presets:

 1. Create a new world in creative mode.
-2. Load the saved hotbar, which includes the MPK and the presets.
+2. Load the saved hotbar, which includes the MPK and the preset barrels.
-3. Drop the desired preset, and place the MPK.
+3. Drop the desired preset barrel, and place the MPK.

-See the "How to customize" section below to learn how to make your own presets.
+See the "How to customize" section below to learn how to make your own preset barrels.

 <details>